arc42/quality.arc42.org-site/_articles/02-quality-models.md

 * _Modifiability_ sounds important, but here again I consider additional aspects: Sometimes I don't want to modify a system, just install it on another operating system.
 Or configure a new database for it.
 In my opinion, the general term is "flexible".
 That even allows for removing "Integrability" from the SEI wishlist.

 ### arc42 Quality Model
-Trying to learn from its predecessors (or, as others have called it "it's easy to stand high on the shoulders of giants), arc42 proposes a simple, efficient and practical model.
+Trying to learn from its predecessors (or, as others have called it "it's easy to stand high on the shoulders of giants"), arc42 proposes a simple, efficient and practical model.

 ### References